thib1984/ytdlmusic/README.md

 ## Other commands

-`` ytdlmusic`` to display help message, version, and license

-`` ytdlmusic --help`` to display help message

-`` ytdlmusic --update `` to upgrade ytdlmusic
+`` ytdlmusic --update `` upgrades ytdlmusic

-`` ytdlmusic --full-update `` to upgrade ytdlmusic, youtube-dl and youtube-search-python
+`` ytdlmusic --full-update `` upgrades ytdlmusic, youtube-dl and youtube-search-python

+`` ytdlmusic --help`` displays help message

-`` ytdlmusic --version `` to display version of ytdlmusic and dependencies
+`` ytdlmusic --version `` displays version of ytdlmusic and dependencies

+`` ytdlmusic`` displays help message, version, and license
 ## Batch

-You can use a script to loop in a csv file, and auto-download mp3 from it. ie:
+You can use a script to loop in a csv file, and auto-download mp3 from it.

+Example :

 ```
 #!/bin/bash

-file_csv="./test.csv"
-colonne_artiste=2
-colonne_titre=1
+file_csv="./list.csv"
+artist_column=2
+song_column=1
 sep=';'

 i=1